samwlms/LASplot_GUI/README.md

 - 'DPI' *the detail of the output image*
 - 'Preview size' *the size of the image rendered in the window (in pixels)*

+Plotting marker options:
+- Pixel (plot each point as a single pixel)
+- Point (plot each point as a small, fixed size point)
+- Circle (larger plots in shape of a circle)
+- Square (larger points in shape of a square)

 Plot options:
 - Select which layers to plot *(based on LAS point record classification)*